-The MA in Classical Studies program trains students in the language skills and critical methods of scholarship required for advanced studies in classics.
-The program is designed primarily to prepare students either for the teaching of Latin or Greek language, literature, and culture at the secondary level or for the pursuit of a PhD in classics or related fields.
+The MA in Classical Studies trains students in the language skills and critical methods of scholarship required for advanced studies in classics.
+Students may choose to concentrate in Greek or Latin, but most students achieve and demonstrate competence in both languages.
+The program is designed primarily to prepare students either for the teaching of Latin or Greek language, literature, and culture at the secondary level or for the pursuit of a PhD.

 A minimum of eight courses (32 credits) is required for an MA in Classical Studies.
 The requirements are as follows:

 - CAS CL 563: Greek Prose Composition or CAS CL 530: Latin Prose Composition

 - Seven additional courses at or above the 500 level offered in the Department of Classical Studies or related departments (with advisor approval).
 Among these, one course in Greek or Roman history is required.